AlliHax/GoogleCTF/Moar.md

 $ nc moar.ctfcompetition.com 1337
 ```

 Once you connect you will be given the manual for socat.
 The interesting thing about this manual is that you can still put in commands near the end of it.
+But hurry, you'll be disconnected after a few minutes and have to reconnect using the above command.

 To test this try typing the following: